rjwalls/CS4401-notes/2099-01-02-basics_bufferoverflows.md

 connections, external temperature sensors, etc. For `stack0`, `stdin` seems like a promising option due to the use of `gets`.

+#### Ingredient: The bug

-**Ingredient: The bug.** What is the bug in this program?
+What is the bug in this program?
 Finding bugs often requires time and intuition---intuition, which comes from experience.
 A good place to start is by looking for some of the more common mistakes that programmers make.
 As programmers often make mistakes when manipulating arrays,